Instant Connection for Pixel Streaming

 On macOS

-• Intel Macs struggle with heavier Fusion work, so expect limitations
+• Expect older Intel Macs to struggle with heavier Fusion and AI-assisted work.

 #3.
 Media Fixes

-HEVC, high bitrate phone clips, or variable frame rate files can destroy a timeline.
+HEVC, high bitrate phone clips, variable frame rate files, screen recordings, and some drone clips can destroy a timeline.

 After that, playback suddenly becomes smooth and Resolve stops falling apart.